Boosting your Mental Health:

 Click Here to access the webinar recording.

-As we welcome the fall season we also welcome (or dread) planning for the holidays.
 Boosting Your Mental Health: Coping with the Pace of a Hectic World will provide helpful techniques for coping with the symptoms of stress not only during the holidays but all through the year.
 Tips for identifying depression and other mental health issues will also be discussed and you will learn the skills needed to better understand and manage your overall mental health.
 The pursuit of happiness and a healthy mind involves keeping a positive mental attitude toward yourself and others.
 You will learn two universal keys to help you achieve this balance.
-Be empowered by Maribel Quiala on October 12, 2011 and learn how to manage your mental health as you carry out the many demands of life!
+Be empowered by Maribel Quiala and learn how to manage your mental health as you carry out the many demands of life!
+This webinar was presented on October 12, 2011.

 Maribel Quiala, LCSW is a speaker, author and media expert well-known for her thought-provoking commentary on critical contemporary health issues.